Excel Export to PDF (Table of Contents)

 If several adjacent worksheets are to be converted, then click the tab for the first worksheet, press the ‘Shift’ button, and then click the tab for the last worksheet.
-In case non-adjacent worksheets are to be converted, then press the ‘Ctrl’ button while clicking the tabs of each worksheet that need to be saved as PDF.
+If non-adjacent worksheets are to be converted, press the ‘Ctrl’ button while clicking the tabs of each worksheet that need to be saved as PDF.

-If the entire Excel file needs to be saved as a PDF file, then this step is to be ignored.
+If the entire Excel file needs to be saved as a PDF file, this step will be ignored.

 - Click on ‘File’ and then click on ‘Save As’ as below: